sudoAPWH/Dalix/docs/Pkgs.md

 ## When (a) package(s) are/is pulled in by an app.
 There is two ways we can handle it.
-One way is the symlink method which is more predictable but doesn't scale well and also doesn't handle file, and then there is the overlayfs method which will be more resource intensive while running, but would be more predictable and simple.
-Currently only the symlink method is detailed but in the future the overlayfs method may get detailed if the cost of starting up an app takes 38 seconds. `;)`
+One way is the symlink method which is more predictable but doesn't scale well and also doesn't handle file, and then there is the overlayfs method which will be more resource intensive while running, but would be simpler.
+In this document we detail both.
+The current implementation uses the symlink method, but we are working to migrate that for simplicity.
+Both are valid ways of implementation, however.

 ### Symlink method